-16. Para 12.25 of Master Circular for Mutual Funds has prescribed the following investment restrictions w.r.t. investment in derivatives:
+16. Para 12.25 of SEBI Master Circular for Mutual Funds has prescribed as amended from time to time has prescribed the following investment restrictions w.r.t. investment in derivatives:

-S. Particulars No. 1 The cumulative gross exposure through equity, debt, units issued by REITs & InvITs and derivative positions shall not exceed 100% of the net assets of the Scheme.
+1 The cumulative gross exposure through equity, debt and derivative positions shall not exceed 100% of the net assets of the scheme.
 Cash or cash equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
-2 except call options unde 2019 as amended from ti 3 Scheme. d to option premium paid shall not exceed 20% of the net assets of the 4 the following: a.
-Hedging positions ar position in securities of the degree positions and positions shall have to c.
-Any derivative instrurtion position being hedged.
-The quantity of under does not exceed the lying associated with the derivative position taken for hedging purposes quantity of the existing position against which hedge has been taken.
+2 The Scheme shall not write options or purchase instruments with embedded written options.
+3 The total exposure related to option premium paid shall not exceed 20% of the net assets of the scheme.
+4 Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: a.
+Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains.

+b.
+Hedging positions cannot be taken for existing derivative positions.
+Exposure due to such positions shall have to be added and treated under limits mentioned in Point 1. c.
+Any derivative instrument used to hedge has the same underlying security as the existing position being hedged.
+1 erlying associated with the derivative position taken for hedging exceed the quantity of the existing position against which ken.
 5 Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in point 1.
 6 Each position taken in derivatives shall have an associated exposure as defined under.
 Exposure is the maximum possible loss that may occur on a position.
 However, certain derivative positions may theoretically have unlimited possible loss.
-Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option Report And State Programs Price Lot Size Number of Contracts 7 Option bought Option Premium Paid Lot Size Number of Contracts. (a) Mutual Funds may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
-The / value of the notional principal in such cases must not exceed the value of respective existing assets being hedged by the scheme. (b) In case of participation in IRS is through over the counter transactions, the counter party has to be an entity recognized as a market maker by RBI and exposure to a single counterparty in such transactions should not exceed 10% of the net assets of the scheme.
-However, if mutual funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable
+Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts.
+7 The value of the no respective existing of b.
+In case of participa party has to be an single counterparty nter into plain vanilla interest rate swaps for hedging purposes.
+Intional principal in such cases must not exceed the value of cassets being hedged by the scheme.
+It is through over the counter transactions, the counter centity recognized as a market maker by RBI and exposure to a in such transactions should not exceed 10% of the net assets of over, if mutual funds are transacting in IRS through an electronic single counterparty limit of 10% shall not be applicable.